First, a video:

 If you didn’t think my products provided you with the value you were looking for, let me know and I’ll give you a full 100% refund.

-But the bottom line is that I want you to be happy with your purchase, and I want to play a big part in improving the health and success of your garden…
+The bottom line is that I want you to be happy with your purchase, and I want to play a big part in improving the health and success of your garden.

-They’re helping communities implement the following four very integrated activities:
+They’re helping communities implement the following integrated activities:

 A Few Closing Thoughts

-If you have any questions about any of this, let me know down below and I’ll get back to you as soon as I can, often within a few hours.
+And if you have any questions about any of this, let me know in the comments down below.